JuliaData/DataFrames.jl/docs/src/man/basics.md

       * Don't forget `ByRow` if your function is to be applied to elements rather than entire column vectors.
       Without `ByRow`, the manipulations above would have thrown `ERROR: MethodError: no method matching +(::Vector{Int64}, ::Int64)`.
+      * Regular expression (`r""`) and `:` `source_column_selectors`
+      must be wrapped in `Cols` to be properly broadcasted because otherwise the broadcasting occurs before the expression is expanded into a vector of matches.

 You could also broadcast different columns to different functions by supplying a vector of functions.